aidd-msca/Vitro-BERT/README.md

 ### Public data
 Download downstream and pretrianing data from [here](https://figshare.com/articles/dataset/VitroBERT_-_Pretraining_and_downstream_data/28692518) and place in the `data/` directory

-### Downstream Data Preprocessing
-For detailed instructions on preprocessing downstream data (TG-GATES histopathology and biochemistry data), see the comprehensive guide in [`src/datasets/README.md`](src/datasets/README.md).

 ### Data Format
 The input data should be with the following structure:
 ```python